AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Introduction

 In conclusion, the main contributions of this paper are summarized as follows: \begin{itemize} \item We reformulate aerial VQA as a structured visual grounding and retrieval problem, highlighting the importance of object categories, quantities, coarse locations, and inter-object relations in dense aerial scenes.

-\item We develop AeroRAG, a pluggable framework that converts images into scene-graph-based structured knowledge and uses query-conditioned retrieval to construct compact prompts for a text-based LLM.
+\item We develop AeroRAG, a pluggable framework that converts images into scene-graph-based structured knowledge and uses query-conditioned retrieval to construct compact prompts for a text based LLMs.
 In our implementation, this design offers a deployment-oriented alternative to domain-specific multimodal retraining.

-\item Experiments on AUG and VG-150 show consistent improvements over six strong MLLM baselines, with particularly clear gains in dense aerial scenes.
+\item Experiments on AUG and VG-150 show consistent improvements over six strong MLLMs baselines, with particularly clear gains in dense aerial scenes.
 Additional results on VQAv2 further suggest that the proposed interface remains applicable beyond the aerial setting. \end{itemize}